SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 "Last question, I swear.
 You said you thought she liked you before you asked her, what were the signs?"
 Rainbow asked.

 "The way she acted changed, we spent more time together, her smile was more radiant.
-Our hugs were longer, she hugged me tighter.
+Our hugs were longer, and tighter.
 I'd catch her staring, then looking away when I noticed.
 She even blushed around me a few times.
 Looking back now, it is all so clear, but at the time I didn't know if they were real or just my imagination wanting them to be real," Pinkie said.

-"Thanks, Pinkie, you've helped me a lot and given me a lot to think about," Rainbow said.
+"Thanks, Pinkie, you've helped me a lot and given me a lot to think about."

-"You're welcome," Pinkie replied.
+"You're welcome."

 They continued to clean for a bit before Pinkie broke the silence.

 "Do you think Fluttershy likes you?"
-Pinkie asked.

 Rainbow thought for a moment before answering, eventually she said, "I don't know, sometimes I think she does and others I don't.
 At this party while you two danced I was distracted and put my wing around her.
-At first, she leaned into it, I thought that was a sign, but then I tensed up when Rarity was looking, I probably ruined the moment… Then she went real quick to get a drink and left the room with Rarity."
+At first, she leaned into it, I thought that was a sign, but then I tensed up when Rarity was looking, I probably ruined the moment… then she went real quick to get a drink and left the room with Rarity."

-Pinkie responded, "Maybe you should ask Rarity what they did, they could have been just using the bathroom."
+"Maybe you should ask Rarity what they did, they could have been just using the bathroom."

-Rainbow said, "But why would they go together."
+"But why would they go together."

 Pinkie thought for a second.
 "Hmm, maybe Rarity needed help with something and wanted to ask for help in private."

-Rainbow replied, "I'm going to ask Rarity tomorrow."
+"I'm going to ask Rarity tomorrow."

-Pinkie said, "Okie dokie lokie."
+"Okie dokie lokie."

 After a bit more cleaning, Pinkie asked another question, "What made you realize you liked Fluttershy?"

 Rainbow thought for a few seconds, before she said, "I feel a connection with her, I want to always be there for her.
 I want to protect her.
 I feel safe around her in a sense of judgement, I know you girls would never judge me, but it's different with her.
 I feel like I don't always have to be the tough, cool pony all the time with her.
 I feel like I could let my guard down and she would never hurt me.
 Also, she's really hot."

-"I hope it works out, I love seeing my friends happy," Pinkie said.
+"I hope it works out, I love seeing my friends happy."

-"Thanks, me too," Rainbow said.
+"Thanks, me too."

 Rainbow put away the last of the balloons into Pinkie's cabinet, then turns to Pinkie.
 "That's almost all the decorations cleaned up, I'm going to head out, so I can catch up to Fluttershy and Applejack before they get home."